joesingo/cms/readme.md

              "url": <URL for the page>,
              "path": <path to file for the page>, "children": [<child pages>]}

+        This dictionary will also contain `index_page` if the page is an index page.

     * **header_links:** This is a list in the same format as `site_index` and can be used to construct a menu for the site.
 Currently this is the same as